“Country-house hotel: pure luxury, exceptional spa, friendly service and world-class food”

 We opted for a Forest Suite, where no expense had been spared in the decor.
 We loved the super-lux Lefroy Brooks taps, sophisticated light-dimming and jazzy tiger-style marble bathroom.
 Bigger still, the Forest Hideaway Suites each have 2 floors, sitting rooms and fireplaces and are all in the Coach House and Crescent.

-More rustic in style are the Forest Cottages and Cabin; we're yet to personally view them but their small kitchenettes and secluded settings suggest they'd be great for families or longer stays.
+More rustic in style are the Forest Cottages, Cabin and Lake Cabin; we're yet to personally view them but their small kitchenettes and secluded settings suggest they'd be great for families, romantic breaks or longer stays.

 For a detailed description of individual rooms, see Rates.